Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Results: Programming Problems

 \section{Empirical Results: Programming Problems}

-The system was able to reconstruct all non-obfuscated programs to solve the classical programming problems and naturally achieved the score of $1.0$.
+The system was able to reconstruct all non-obfuscated programs to solve the programming problems and achieved the score of $1.0$.
 The system was unable to reconstruct any of the obfuscated programs, resulting in a score of $0.0$.
-As a representative example, Explanation~\ref{explanation:subset_non} shows the natural language explanation of the Explainer for the non-obfuscated program shown in Figure~\ref{fig:obfuscated_example}.
+As a representative example, Explanation~\ref{explanation:subset_non} shows the Explainer's output for the non-obfuscated program shown in Figure~\ref{fig:obfuscated_example}.

 \begin{explanation}[Proper Subset - Non-Obfuscated] Imagine you have a list of items, and you want to figure out all the different ways you can select some of these items without taking all of them at once.
 When the program starts, it first checks if you've given it any items to work with.
 If not, it asks for some.
 Once it has the list of items, it begins to explore all the possible selections.
 It does this by starting with the first item and deciding whether to include it in the current selection or not.
 If it decides not to include the first item, it moves to the next item and makes the same decision.
 It continues doing this until it has considered every item in the list.
 After considering all the items, if it has left out at least one item from the current selection, it displays that selection for you to see.
 Then, it goes back and tries a different combination by including some items that it previously left out and leaving out some that it previously included.
 It continues this process until it has explored and shown you all possible selections of items from the list, always making sure it never shows you a selection that includes all the items at once.
 In the end, you're left with a display of all the different ways you can select some of the items without taking all of them. \end{explanation}